ronakjethwa/portfolio-minimal/README.md

 If you want to add your own custom sections, there is a section template you can use.
 You can find it in the following directory: `src/components/templates`

 ---

-## Feedback

-Designing and building a portfolio from scratch can be tough.
-To inspire you and provide you a foundation to build upon, I've decided to publish [my personal website](https://konstantin.digital) as a Gatsby Starter.
-This boilerplate project should motivate you to build your own awesome portfolio with Gatsby.

-I always appreciate feedback, so share your thoughts and suggestions with me: [mail@konstantin.digital](mailto:mail@konstantin.digital)

-If you find any bugs or have feature suggestions, create a new issue or pull request 🙏

-Thanks a lot for using this starter! 💪

----

-## License

-Distributed under the [MIT](http://showalicense.com/?fullname=Konstantin+M%C3%BCnster&year=2019#license-mit) license.

-See ``LICENSE`` for more information.